10 GDPR Requirements You Must Know In 2023

 Integrity and confidentiality

 Article 5(1)(f) focuses on protecting the integrity and confidentiality of data.
-Integrity refers to dependability of the collected data.
-In order to ensure integrity, organizations must initiate measures that prevent compromise by way of alteration, tampering, destruction or unauthorized access.
+Integrity refers to the dependability of the collected data.
+In order to ensure integrity, organizations must initiate measures that prevent compromise by way of alteration, tampering, destruction, or unauthorized access.

 Confidentiality states that only authorized people should have access to sensitive or personally identifiable information.
-It is required under GDPR law to employ technical and organizational methods to protect personal data from being exploited.
-These can be in the form of data encryption, access controls, employee training, regular monitoring etc.
+Under GDPR law, technical and organizational methods must be employed to protect personal data from being exploited.
+These can be in the form of data encryption, access controls, employee training, regular monitoring, etc.

 Check out: GDPR compliance guide